LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 - scale horizontally to increase throughput
 - request to execute agents on more powerful machines (e.g. with GPUs or more memory)

-All of the feature can be tuned indepenently for each agent in the pipeline.
+All of the features can be tuned independently for each agent in the pipeline.

 Some interesting characteristics of the pipeline above are: